express-rate-limit/express-rate-limit/readme.md

 	limit: 100, // Limit each IP to 100 requests per `window` (here, per 15 minutes).
 	standardHeaders: 'draft-8', // draft-6: `RateLimit-*` headers; draft-7 & draft-8: combined `RateLimit` header
 	legacyHeaders: false, // Disable the `X-RateLimit-*` headers.
+	ipv6Subnet: 56, // Set to 60 or 64 to be less aggressive, or 52 or 48 to be more aggressive
 	// store: ... , // Redis, Memcached, etc. See below.
 })